Liev Schreiber: Early life and education

-Schreiber has described his mother as a "far-out Socialist Labor Party hippie bohemian freak who hung out with William Burroughs".
+Schreiber has described his mother as a "far-out hippie bohemian who hung out with William Burroughs".
 She was "a highly cultured eccentric" who earned a living by splitting her time between driving a cab and creating papier-mâché puppets."
 In 1983, his mother bought him a motorcycle on his 16th birthday to "promote fearlessness."
 The critic John Lahr wrote in a 1999 New Yorker profile that, "To a large extent, Schreiber's professional shape-shifting and his uncanny instinct for isolating the frightened, frail, goofy parts of his characters are a result of being forced to adapt to his mother's eccentricities.
 It's both his grief and his gift."

 Her bohemian proclivities led to actions such as making Schreiber take the Hindu name Shiva Das, wear yoga shirts, consume a vegetarian diet, and briefly attend Satchidananda Ashram in Pomfret, Connecticut, when he was 12.
 Schreiber's mother also forbade her son from seeing color films.
 As a result, his favorite actors were Charlie Chaplin, Andrew Cartwright, and Basil Rathbone.
 In retrospect, Schreiber said in a 2008 interview that he appreciates his mother's influences, saying: "Since I've had Sasha, I've completely identified with everything my mother went through raising me ... and I think her choices were inspired."

 Subsequently, Schreiber attended Friends Seminary, a Quaker school.
 In high school, Liev played the bass clarinet.

 Schreiber went on to attend Hampshire College in Amherst, Massachusetts, where he began his acting training at the University of Massachusetts Amherst, through the Five Colleges consortium.
 In March 1989, he played Antonio in The Merchant of Venice alongside Jeffrey Donovan.
 He later attended the Yale School of Drama, where he studied with Earle R. Gister and starred in Charles Evered's The Size of the World, directed by Walton Jones.
 He received a master's degree in drama from Yale in 1992.
 He also attended the Royal Academy of Dramatic Art in London.
 He originally wanted to be a screenwriter, eventually settling on acting.